cli-config/cli-config/readme.md

 Helping you setup your CLI experience easily.
 Some goodies for the ol' terminal.

 ## What's new? 🎉
+- Extra tools available for Linux as well!
+Check out the [package list](extras/apt-list.txt).
 - Setup apps and cool goodies on macOS with brew.
 Checkout the [extras](extras/setup.sh) script.
 - Support for .nvmrc - set node version for a particular directory!